Study in Canada After 12th

 Courses in Canada after 12th Science

 Medicine courses are a common option for those who want to study in Canada after graduating from high school.
 However, the procedure of becoming a practising doctor in the United States differs from that in India.
 Before entering medical school, students must first get a bachelor's degree from any Canadian university.
 Furthermore, medical institutions want candidates to have a bachelor's degree in pure science.
 Students wishing to pursue further studies in engineering and technology, on the other hand, are provided a variety of courses that are worldwide recognised.
-A Bachelor of Engineering programme lasts four years, whereas a Diploma in Engineering or Technology lasts two to three years.
+A Bachelor of Engineering in Canada programme lasts four years, whereas a Diploma in Engineering or Technology lasts two to three years.

 Here are the list of Science/Engineering courses that can be obtained after 12th in Canada: